LTE vs 4G

 What is 4G?

-However, while ITU-R sets the standards for what's considered 4G, it's not a regulatory body so it has no control over what's marketed as 4G.
-This is why users in the UK will note their 4G speeds are often far slower than those laid out above: What's market as 4G in the UK is, by and large, LTE.
+Even though the ITU-R set the standard for what we consider to be 4G, it's not actually a regulatory body, so it doesn't have any control over what's marketed as 4G.
+This goes some way to explaining why UK users will note their 4G speeds are often slower than those set out by the ITU-R. In reality, what is marketed as 4G in the UK is, usually, LTE.

 What is LTE?